Ianica/alx-system_engineering-devops/0x00-shell_basics/README.md

-The fifteenth script is the automation of the command cp -un *.html ../ The sixteenth script is the automation of the command mv [[:upper]]* The seventeenth script is the automation of the command rm *~ The eighteenth script is the automation of the command mkdir -p
+The fifteenth script is the automation of the command cp -un *.html ../ The sixteenth script is the automation of the command mv [[:upper]]* The seventeenth script is the automation of the command rm *~ The eighteenth script is the automation of the command mkdir -p The ninteenth script is the automation of the command ls -amvp